 With IPF, the small air sacs in your lungs called alveoli become thick and stiff or scarred.
 This also means that your lungs have difficulty moving oxygen into the bloodstream and to your organs.
 The scarring in the lungs often gets worse as time goes on.
-Breathing and oxygen delivery, as a result, become more and more impaired.
+Breathing and oxygen delivery, as a result, become more impaired.

-One of the earliest signs of IPF is shortness of breath.
+One of the earliest symptoms of IPF is shortness of breath.
 You may notice you are winded while walking down the street or going upstairs.
 You may have difficulty breathing while performing other physical tasks and need to take breaks to complete them.
 This happens because IPF causes stiffening or thickening and scarring within your lungs.
 As your lungs become more rigid, it’s harder for them to inflate and they can’t hold as much air.

 Shortness of breath is also called dyspnea.
 In the later stages of the disease, shortness of breath may make it difficult to talk on the phone, eat, or even take full breaths while at rest.